college-254/kenyans_applying_to_us_universities/content/blog-posts/2018-08-06-to-kenyan-parents-an-argument-for-sending-your-child-to-a-us-college.md

 undergraduate degrees in the US.

 The applications open on August 1st, and close by January.
-The first set of admission results are out in December 2018, and the second set of results come are released in March/April 2019.
-If your child gets accepted, they’ll start school in the US in September 2019.
+The first set of admission results are out in December, and the second set of results come are released in March/April.
+If your child gets accepted, they’ll start school in the US in the September after getting their admission results.

 A well-crafted college application takes time and effort.
 Some students choose to attend the first year of class at Kenyan universities.
 Others